Reviewed

 n/a |

-> As many Strategy/RPG fans know, Sega is one of the best developers for
+> As many Strategy/RPG fans know, Sega is one of the best

-(DW), a Sega CD exclusive, is actually a prelude to the excellent Dragon
+Dark Wizard (DW), a Sega CD exclusive, is actually

 Force (Saturn).
-There are a lot of similarities which I'm certain
+There are a lot of similarities

-originated with DW.
-At any rate, DW can best be described as a cross
+which I'm certain originated with DW.
+At any rate, DW can best be

-between Shining Force (Genesis/Sega CD/Saturn) and Master of Monsters (Genesis/Saturn).
+Force CD and Master of Monsters (Genesis).

-and various other armies.
+army and various other armies.
 Another object is to take over castles,

 cities and towns which provide you with more income so that you can hire

-and pay for units (hired and summoned).
+and pay for units (hired and summoned). |

 > Most of the graphics are basic, 16-bit, 2D fare, but they get the job